Gluten-Free Dairy-Free Cornbread Recipe

-This gluten-free cornbread recipe is incredibly moist and tastes good with any weeknight meal.
+This gluten-free and dairy-free cornbread recipe is incredibly moist and tastes good with any weeknight meal.
 This incredibly easy recipe with simple ingredients is better than any boxed mix.
-This homemade cornbread is both gluten-free and dairy-free.
+Try this healthy homemade cornbread!

 Cornbread is such an easy way to elevate a meal.
 It tastes delicious aside almost anything and it’s easy to freeze if there happens to be leftovers.

 There’s just nothing like the texture of a great cornbread, and this one has both texture and flavor.

 Homemade Gluten-Free Cornbread Benefits

 - This gluten-free and dairy-free cornbread recipe is made without wheat or dairy products.

 - Cornbread should have some sweetness to it without being too sweet.
 This sweet cornbread is just right!
 At the holidays, I love to use this recipe to make my Gluten-Free Stuffing.

 - Gluten-free flour with xanthan gum from Bob’s Red Mill mixed with gluten-free cornmeal makes for a grainy texture and a tender crumb.
 You won’t miss the all purpose flour in this great recipe.